alire-project/alire/doc/catalog-format-spec.md

    environment conditions.

- - `hint`: optional dynamic string containing an explanation for the user on how to make the external available.
+ - `hint`: optional dynamic string containing an explanation for the user on how to make the external entity available.
 This explanation is shown on request with `alr show --external`, or after `alr get`, for any external dependency that could not be detected.

 ### External kinds: hints

-A plain undetectable external intended to simply serve as a hint.
+A plain undetectable external kind intended to simply serve as a hint.
 For crates that are known to be unavailable through Alire, it serves to provide a generic or customized hint to the user.
 It has no specific fields, other than the common ones just described.
 Its key is `"hint"`: